-Maryland to get less vaccine doses than expected this week, Hogan says
+Maryland to get fewer vaccine doses than expected this week, Hogan says

 When Hogan asked Byrd, who spoke for nearly 10 minutes, to “wrap it up,” Byrd retorted, “You’re in my city, sir.”

-Byrd, who has said he is going to challenge Sen. Chris Van Hollen (D) next year, continued speaking even when an organizer moved to take away the microphone.
+Byrd, who has said he is going to challenge U.S. Sen. Chris Van Hollen (D) next year, continued speaking even when an organizer moved to take away the microphone.

 Hogan said he disagreed with “every word that he said.”